-The Queensland Government's Rural and Remote Health and Wellbeing Strategy 2022-2027 identified harsh natural environment (drought, flood, fires and tropical cyclones) causing economic stress as a major challenge, threat and risk to the health and wellbeing of rural and remote Queenslanders.
-Specifically, the University of Canberra Wellbeing Survey 2013-20: Drought found that 85.4% of people surveyed in the Darling Downs and South West RDA area, reported the level of drought impact on their wellbeing, as '5' or higher on a scale of 1-7.
+The Queensland Government's Rural and Remote Health & Wellbeing Strategy 2022-2027 identified harsh natural environment (drought, flood, fires and tropical cyclones) causing economic stress as a major challenge, threat and risk to the health and wellbeing of rural and remote Queenslanders.
+Specifically, the University of Canberra Wellbeing Survey 2013-20: Drought found that 85.4% of people surveyed in the South West Queensland reported the level of drought impact on their wellbeing, as '5' or higher on a scale of 1-7.
 This is significantly more than the 77.7% for rural and regional Queensland overall.